-Organically-managed blueberries can be protected from infestation of blueberry maggots by coating the berries with kaolin clay or applying spinosad-based sprays liberally to the leaves of blueberries where flowers are just starting to swell into fruit.
+Organically-managed blueberries can be protected from an infestation of blueberry maggots by coating the berries with kaolin clay or applying spinosad-based sprays liberally to the leaves of blueberries where flowers are just starting to swell into fruit.
 These safer insecticides leave parasitic wasps, one of the blueberry maggot’s primary enemies, untouched and able to naturally kill many blueberry pests.
-Spinosad and kaolin must be reapplied weekly throughout the fruiting season, since they break down quickly.
+Spinosad and kaolin must be reapplied weekly throughout the fruiting season since they break down quickly.

 Imidacloprid, a systemic insecticide, can be applied to blueberries early in the season for long-term treatment in many areas.
-Use this pesticide with great caution, however, and only when your blueberries are overwhelmed year after year with blueberry maggots, since it can poison pollinating bees.
+Use this pesticide with great caution, however, and only when your blueberries are overwhelmed year after year with blueberry maggots since it can poison pollinating bees.

 Another strategy for managing blueberry maggots in aging blueberry bushes is to replace your bushes with varieties that have shown that they can resist egg-laying attempts by blueberry maggot adults.

-Blueberry varieties “Bluetta,” “Earliblue,” “Herbert” and “Northland” are excellent choices if your blueberry patch is constantly bothered by blueberry maggots.
+Blueberry varieties “Bluetta,” “Earliblue,” “Herbert”, and “Northland” are excellent choices if your blueberry patch is constantly bothered by blueberry maggots.
 Using these more resistant varieties can reduce the work it takes to harvest useful blueberries and save you money on pest control.